ansys/pyansys-heart/CONTRIBUTING.md

 Overall guidance on contributing to a PyAnsys library appears in the [Contributing] topic in the *PyAnsys developer's guide*.
-Ensure that you are thoroughly familiar with this guide before attempting to contribute to {project-name}.
+Ensure that you are thoroughly familiar with this guide before attempting to contribute to PyAnsys Heart.

-The following contribution information is specific to {project-name}.
+The following contribution information is specific to PyAnsys Heart.

 [Contributing]: https://dev.docs.pyansys.com/how-to/contributing.html